It’s a discovery right out of an adventure movie.

-The San José, a sunken 18th-century Spanish galleon loaded to the rafters with so much treasure it’s a miracle the ship ever floated in the first place, found after centuries at the bottom of the Caribbean.
+The San José, a sunken Spanish galleon built in Cadiz and loaded to the rafters with so much treasure it’s a miracle the ship could stay afloat has been some 45 nautical miles northeast of Cartagena.

 “I am very pleased, as the head of state, to inform you that, without a doubt, we have found, 307 years after it was sunk, the galleon San José,” said President Juan Manuel Santos in a statement Saturday.